pnnl/NATIG/README.md

 4. return to the main ns-3-dev folder
 5. run sudo ./make.sh

-Once the setup is done you can start to run the code
-1. go to the control folder inside the integration folder that is located in the home rd2c folder (full path: _/rd2c/integration/control_)
-2. run sudo bash run.sh _Full path of work directory (example for docker: /rd2c/)_ _[3G/4G/5G]_

-Note: example command for docker to run 4G example: ` sudo bash run.sh /rd2c/ 4G `

 ### How to run it on a unix cluster